warning

 Another image that is represented throughout the text is one of birds.

-But don't worry, you can either write on another piece of paper or you can just think through to yourself if you don't have your exercise book with you.
+Again, if you're working in your exercise books, you could create a mind map to show the connotation of birds, but don't worry, you can either write on another piece of paper, or you can just think through to yourself if you don't have your exercise book with you.

-What connotations might we think of when we think of birds?
-Pause the video, have a think, and press play when you're ready to continue.
+Let's have a think then, what connotations might we think of, when we think of birds?
+Pause the video, have a think and press play when you're ready to continue.

 Some great ideas there.

-I really liked hearing ideas such as freedom, again.
+I really liked hearing ideas such as freedom again.

 Hope, new beginnings.